 I had some great coaches and mentors while at Penn State University, where I was involved with the football operations.
-I gained a unique perspective of coaching and the athlete interaction.
+I gained a unique perspective on coaching and athlete interaction.
 It was this environment that solidified my love for coaching and with guidance, I have had the fortunate opportunity to learn and pass on my experiences to other athletes.

 How has your journey with cerebral palsy influenced your training approach?